 NURS 5030 – Professional Communication & Collaboration

-NURS 5503 – Advanced Practice Nursing: Role Concepts and Transition
+NURS 5503 – Advanced Practice Nursing: Role Concepts and Transitions

 This course focuses on the identification, analysis, and implementation of communication strategies to facilitate formation of successful teams and partnerships.
 Students will develop a comprehensive knowledge of principles of adult learning and will examine clinical reasoning, judgment, and decision making in addressing the needs of diverse patients and populations across the life span.
 Emphasis will be placed on developing group leadership skills, building teams through communication and partnership, and conflict management in the light of change.